MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 Throughout our careers we variously play roles of mentor, mentee, leader, contributor, etc. - often many of those roles at the same time.
 This presentation reflects on organisational knowledge and consensus building, and made me muse on *How do we get better at getting better?*

-In particular, Tristan's comparison of the nervous systems of Jellyfish (a ["nervenet"](https://en.wikipedia.org/wiki/Nerve_net)), compared against the predominant animalian [central nervous system](https://en.wikipedia.org/wiki/Central_nervous_system), provides a compelling context by which to explore the way we not only share and disseminate information within an organisation, but how it can affect we can grow and scale.
+In particular, Tristan's comparison of the nervous systems of Jellyfish (a ["nervenet"](https://en.wikipedia.org/wiki/Nerve_net)), compared against the predominant animalian [central nervous system](https://en.wikipedia.org/wiki/Central_nervous_system), provides a compelling context by which to explore the way we not only share and disseminate information within an organisation, but how it can affect the way we grow and scale.
 In many ways it is similar to how [AWS EventBridge simplifies building cross-account capabilities](https://aws.amazon.com/blogs/compute/simplifying-cross-account-access-with-amazon-eventbridge-resource-policies/) in the cloud.

 In the end, Tristan ties it back to the modern data stack and importantly, what is required to maintain trust in a landscape where decision makers *"plug directly into the spinal cord"*